Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 ![A screenshot showing page 1 of a 50 page book filled with random chinese characters](/images/SavestateBook.PNG)

-Chunk Savestates were discovered by Earthcomputer and Skyrising: https://www.youtube.com/watch?v=uw7vEGhKoH8
+Chunk Savestates were discovered by [Earthcomputer and Skyrising](https://www.youtube.com/watch?v=uw7vEGhKoH8).

 ## Data compression